 Norwegian has quietly removed lounge access for the majority of its Premium customers.

 From that point, only customers booking refundable PremiumFlex tickets have had lounge access included in their ticket.
 This will presumably cut the number of lounge visitors by about 80%.

 The timing is odd.
-The new My Lounge at Gatwick South, which I reviewed yesterday, is heavily branded ‘The home of Norwegian’ but will now have very few Norwegian customers using it!
+The new My Lounge at Gatwick South, which I reviewed yesterday, is heavily branded ‘The home of Norwegian’ but will now have very few Norwegian customers using it.

 Norwegian is saying that anyone who booked a Premium ticket before 21st December will still get lounge access, but you will need to visit a check-in counter to pick up a paper invitation.
 Hand-baggage only customers cannot simply turn up at the lounge and gain access.

 Whilst this is understandable given Norwegian’s financial issues, it removes a key point of difference between Norwegian Premium, Virgin Atlantic Premium and British Airways World Traveller Plus.

-Getting airport lounge access via a UK credit card
+How to get FREE airport lounge access via UK credit cards (December 2023)

-As a reminder, here are the three options to get FREE airport lounge access via a credit or charge card:
+Here are the four options to get FREE airport lounge access via a UK credit card.

-The card has an annual fee of £195 and there are strict financial requirements to become a HSBC Premier customer.
+The card has a fee of £195 and there are strict financial requirements to become a HSBC Premier customer.
 Full details are in my HSBC Premier World Elite Mastercard review.